joshukraine/dotfiles/README.md

 exe 'source' "$DOTFILES/machines/$HOST_NAME/colorscheme.vim"
 ```

-#### 3. iTerm2 Profile
+#### 3. Terminal Colorschemes

-Since I use vim in the terminal, I need corresponding iTerm2 profiles for every vim colorscheme.
-These are stored in `itermcolors/` but of course must be added manually to the iTerm profile.
+Since I use vim in the terminal, I need corresponding iTerm2 or Alacritty colorschemes for every vim colorscheme.
+My iTerm2 colorschemes are stored in `itermcolors/`, but of course must be added manually to the iTerm profile.
+Alacritty colorschemes are defined in `~/dotfiles/machines/<hostname>/alacritty.yml`.

+Multiple pre-made colorschemes are available online for both iTerm2 and Alacritty:

+* [iTerm2 colorschemes][iterm2-colorschemes]
+* [Alacritty colorschemes][alacritty-colorschemes]

 #### 4. Tmux Custom Overrides